Skip to main content

 Do Not Submit New Referrals for Paused Programs

-The RHS Housing Navigation team will distribute unit listings to case managers for participants who still need housing, including available units at the Lower St. Master Leasing Project and other vacancies listed on Padmission.
+The HSH Housing Navigation team will distribute unit listings to case managers for participants who still need housing, including available units at the Flower St. Master Leasing Project and other vacancies listed on Padmission.

 Note the PBV to TBV Mobility Restriction

-If you have questions about a specific participant’s situation, voucher status, or housing navigation options during this pause, contact your program manager for further guidance.
+If you have questions about a specific participant’s situation, voucher status, or housing options during this pause, contact your program manager for guidance.

 What Is Not Affected by the Shortfall?

 Participants who already have an active voucher in hand are not affected by this pause.
-Case managers should continue to support these participants in their housing search and placement efforts.
+Case managers should continue to support these participants in their housing search and lease-up efforts.

 Comments, Questions, or Feedback About This Page?